 Part 1.
-Program Description and Request for Release of Funds ( o be completed by Responsible E Entity) 1.
-Program Title(s) 2.
-HUD/State Identification Number Recipient Identification Number (optional) 4.
+Program Description and Request for Release of Funds (to be completed by Responsible Entity)

+1. Program Title(s) 2.
+HUD/State Identification Number Recipient Identification Number (optional) (optional) 4.
 OMB Catalog Number(s) 5.
-Name and address of responsible e ntity For information about this request, contact (name & phone number) 8.
+Name and address of responsible e ntity For information about this request, contact (name &amp; phone number) 8.
 HUD or State Agency and office unit to receive request 7.
-Name and address of recipient (if di ifferent than responsible entity) The recipient(s) of assistance under the program(s) listed above a grant conditions governing the use of the assistance for the follow - removal of environmental 9.
-Program Activity(ies)/Project Name(s) 10.
-Location (Street address, city, cou nty, State)
+Name and address of recipient (if di ifferent than responsible entity) of the of state Agency and since and to receive request incrent than responsible entity) The recipient(s) of assistance under the program(s) listed above i The recipient(s) of assistance under the program(s) listed above requests the release of funds and removal of environmental grant conditions governing the use of the assistance for the following

-11. Program Activity/Project Description
+9. Program Activity(ies)/Project Name(s) 10.
+Location (Street address, city, county, State) 11.
+Program Activity/Project Description